gael-vanderlee/whai/README.md

 * **Analyze Previous Errors:** If a command fails, you don't need to copy-paste.
 Just ask:
     `> whai why did that fail?`
-    It reads the failed command and its full error output from your `tmux` history to provide an immediate diagnosis and solution.
+    It reads the failed command and its full error output from your [`tmux`](https://github.com/tmux/tmux) (terminal multiplexer) history to provide an immediate diagnosis and solution. *Note: Command output context is only available when running inside tmux.*
 * **Persistent Roles (Memory):** `whai` uses simple, file-based "Roles" to provide persistent memory.
 This is the core of its customization.
 You define your context *once*, what machine you are on, what tools are available, your personal preferences, and how you like to work, and `whai` retains this context for all future interactions.
-* **Full Session Context:** By securely reading your `tmux` scrollback, `whai` understands the commands you ran and what those commands returned.
+* **Full Session Context:** When running inside `tmux`, `whai` securely reads your scrollback to understand both the commands you ran.
 This provides intelligent, multi-step assistance based on the actual state of your terminal.
 * **On-Demand Assistance:** Get help exactly when you need it, from command generation to complex debugging, right in your active shell:

     `> whai check my docker containers logs for errors`